-By now, we all know that the major function of filtration by the urinary system occurs within the glomerulus of the nephrons, the functional unit of the kidneys.
+By now, we all know that the major function of filtration by the urinary system occurs within the glomerulus of the nephrons.
+The nephrons are the functional unit of the kidneys.
 Hence, the term “Glomerular Filtration.”

-Zooming in and examining the structure of the nephron, we learned that the glomerulus is a specialized bundle of capillaries situated between the afferent and efferent arterioles and contained within the Bowman’s capsule.
-Collectively, this section of the kidney is referred to as the renal corpuscle.
+Zooming in and examining the structure of the nephron, we learned that the glomerulus is a specialized bundle of capillaries situated between the afferent and efferent arterioles.
+It is also contained within the Bowman’s capsule.
+This section of the kidney is collectively referred to as the renal corpuscle.

 Review: Blood Supply to the Kidneys